jasonalshamary/hungryadmin/content/pages/resume.rst

 Operations Engineer

+- Implement a fully virtualized (Vagrant) development environment allowing for collaboration and repeatable process between developers with shorter onboarding times

+- Update and modularize Salt states to allow for ease of use between multiple projects

 **Flowroute Inc, April 2014 - September 2014**

 DevOps Engineer

-- Set up and configure a continuous integration system which allows for automated testing on every push.
+- Set up and configure a continuous integration system which allows for automated testing on every push

-- Create a set of Salt states to automate the setup process for new developers, turning a multi-day setup into a 30 minute process that is repeatable.
+- Create a set of Salt states to automate the setup process for new developers, turning a multi-day setup into a 30 minute process that is repeatable

-- Configure Aptly to allow updates and releases for multiple distributions.
+- Configure Aptly to allow updates and releases for multiple distributions

-- Improve the process by which web deployments are accomplished, reducing deployment time, and increasing the number of deployments.
+- Improve the process by which web deployments are accomplished, reducing deployment time, and increasing the number of deployments

 .. class:: center